 The fifth area contains information about the matrices for each of the font widths.
 Each piece of information is 12 bytes long, and the number of these pieces corresponds to the number of wont widths in the font.
 As mentioned earlier in when explaining the data structure, my firmware has 12 font widths, so the total length of this area is 12×12 = 144 bytes.
 These pieces of information can be split in the following format:

-a: This is the number of bytes from the first byte of each piece of information for which the pixel data for that matrix is stored.
+: This is the number of bytes from the first byte of each piece of information for which the pixel data for that matrix is stored.b

 #6